marshally/resume/resume.md

 * Annotated tracks with metadata with **barcode scanners**, matching UPC codes to the CDDB entries of tracks while they were being transcoded.
 * Transcode raw `.WAV` files into a variety of different streaming formats.

-Even though the Request Radio project was shelved, the CD ripping software that we created **encoded hundreds of thousands of songs** for _Yahoo!
+Even though the Request Radio project was shelved, our CD ripping software **encoded hundreds of thousands of songs** for _Yahoo!
 Launchcast_'s music library.

 ##### Project lead for integrating Yahoo’s Unix systems and broadcast.com Windows systems post-acquisition.